2D decaying turbulence

 # compute radial specturm of `Eh`

-kr, Ehr = FourierFlows.radialspectrum(Eh, grid, refinement = 1)
+kr, Ehr = FourierFlows.radialspectrum(Eh, grid, refinement = 1)and we plot it.

 lines(kr, vec(abs.(Ehr));